Master's Degrees: Planning and Registration

 PhD Planning and Overview

-Visit the PhD in public affairs Google site or download our PhD handbook for information on degree planning and completion.
+Visit the PhD in public affairs site or download our PhD handbook for information on degree planning and completion.
 You'll also find information about important first steps to take after you're admitted, including how to register for classes, how to access University of Minnesota student resources, and details about funding opportunities.
 For additional information, email Carla Mantel or call her at 612-624-5288.

 Certificates: Planning and Completion